mitchellciupak/DLXOS/README.md

 ## ✍️ Authors <a name = "authors"></a>
 - [@mitchellciupak](https://github.com/mitchellciupak) - Teammate
 - [@ckemmet](https://github.com/ckemmet) - Teammate

-## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- Hat tip to anyone whose code was used
-- Inspiration
-- References

 ## 🔎 Appendix <a name = "appendix"></a>